ibm-cloud-docs/hs-crypto/enable-failover.md

     2. Type `y` to confirm the action.
 The failover crypto units are assigned in the target failover region.

-        Failover crypto units are now available in `us-south` and `us-east`.
-The two regions are the target failover regions of each other.
-For example, if your instance is located in `us-south`, the failover region for your instance is `us-east`.
+        Failover crypto units are now available in `us-south`, `us-east`, and `eu-es`.

         The following output is a sample display:

         ```
-        Instance 00000a09-0563-4e00-b259-06a4edfc4cba targetting backup region us-south
+        Instance 00000a09-0563-4e00-b259-06a4edfc4cba targeting backup region us-south
         2 failover crypto units have been assigned.
-        Getting cryptounit info... this may take a moment
+        Getting crypto unit info... this may take a moment

         API endpoint:    https://cloud.ibm.com
         Region:          us-south